What is IR35 and what does it mean for contractors?

 - Public liability insurance – Covers the cost of compensation pay outs and legal action should a member of the public make a claim for bodily injury or property damage caused by your work

 IR35 is complex legislation, however, by fully familiarising yourself with the information available to you and taking the relevant actions to comply with IR35 rules you’ll be able to work as tax efficiently as possible, while staying on the right side of the law.
-Whether you’re a contractor or work with contractors, it’s worth educating yourself to the best possible level for financial and reputation’s sake.
+Whether you’re a contractor or work with contractors, it’s worth educating yourself to the best possible level for your reputation’s sake.